SlavikShnitser/chrome-extensions/README.md

 # chrome-extensions
 List of custom Chrome extensions.

+## bitcoin
+Adds a sticky panel to the bitcoin.org web page.
+> #### Has TS and SCSS support
+> Uses **content** and **background** scripts.

 ## google-maps-context-menu
 Adds new item to the context menu on google maps web page.
 > Uses **content** script only.

 ## google-maps-search
-Adds new item to the default browser context menu if some text is selected on the page.
-Runs on all web pages by default.
+Adds a new item to the default browser context menu if any text has been selected on the page.
+Works on all web pages by default.
 > Uses **background** script only.

 ## shutterstock-keywords-saver